chriscerie/campus-maps/README.md

 # Getting Started

 This README.md covers how to use the starter code at "https://react-google-auth-starter.herokuapp.com/".
+Here is a link to a video where I explain the basics of React as well as provide a tutorial on how to use ReactGoogleAuthStarter: https://www.youtube.com/watch?v=XZceEXlYC1w&ab_channel=VincentTieu.

 To get started, make sure you have node and npm installed.
 You can check that by running "node -v" and "npm -v" on your computer.
 If no versions of node or npm appear on your computer, you can download them here: "https://nodejs.org/en/".

 Next, clone the repo onto your machine.